 Because our instrumentation recipes are open source, you can modify existing recipes, or build new ones, to suit your needs.

 The New Relic guided install uses open source installation recipes to instrument on-host integrations.
 These recipes include installation and setup commands, information about logs, and metadata related to what’s being installed.
-They're collected in a YAML file for each type of system and have all of the installation details necessary to install the infrastructure agent for a specific integration.
+They are written in YAML format for each type of system to be instrumented and have all of the installation details necessary to install the infrastructure agent for a specific integration.
 Additional information is available in our open source repo on GitHub.

 On Windows, our guided install only supports Microsoft SQL Server, logs, and the infrastructure agent.